rproenza86/mern-on-aws/README.md

 2. Create Rest service with Lambda and AWS Gateway
    1. Make request to backend from the frontend
 3. Add DynamoDB to store data
-4. Add services to create a TODO
+4. Add CRUD TODOs services:
+   1. Create TODO
+   2. Get all TODOs